Workiva/w_transport/docs/guides/HttpContentEncoding.md

 The selected encoding is significant for three reasons:

-- The HTTP logic in this library may use the selected encoded to encode or decode the request body prior to sending.
+- The HTTP logic in this library may use the selected encoding to encode or decode the request body prior to sending.
 For example, if you set the request body as a `String`, it may be encoded to a `Uint8List` byte list or a `ByteBuffer` and then sent in that form.